Last content update: 1/8/2021

 Capacity limitations apply to every room or area in your facility in which members of the public spend significant time or engage in regulated activities.
-Here are some examples of rooms that are likely capacity-limited for each type of facility (Note: only applicable when these facilities are allowed to open indoors):
+Here are some examples of rooms that are likely capacity-limited for different types of facilities (Note: only applicable when these facilities are allowed to open indoors):

-- Indoor grocery stores and retail stores (including critical infrastructure): Sales floors, checkout areas
+- Indoor grocery stores and retail stores : Sales floors, checkout areas

 - Indoor museums, zoos, and aquariums: Galleries, exhibit halls